whatwg/wattsi/Syntax.md

 </dl>

 The most important of these for day-to-day work is **w-nodev**, which is used to exclude content (such as details only interesting to web browser implementers) from the developer's edition.

+## Hiding from the output

+The **w-nooutput** attribute will hide the result from all formats.
+However, its contents will still be processed.
+This is used for the cross-specification dependencies section.

 ## Macros